-EMOV targets assets where it can apply proven technologies and build effective partnerships to enhance operating margins and generate competitive returns.
-We invest in markets we know and understand, where risks can be actively managed, including risks related to safety and operational integrity.
+We target acquisition opportunities where we can apply proven technologies and build effective partnerships to generate sustainable cash flows.
+We invest in markets we know and understand, where risks can be actively managed.

-We believe that competition, transparency and fair play are critical elements of value creation for stakeholders in any business.
-EMOV's core value is integrity which it seeks to apply to all of its corporate activities and relationships.
+EMOV believes that competition, transparency and fair play are critical elements of value creation for stakeholders in any business.
+Our core value is integrity which we apply to all of our corporate activities and relationships.

-EMOV is led by an experienced international team with proven operational and commercial expertise and a track record of managing technical operations in complex markets.
+EMOV is led by an experienced international team with a track record of delivering operational and commercial results in complex markets.

-EMOV draws upon an extensive network of partners to ensure that we have the best team in place for each opportunity that we evaluate and each project that we manage.
+EMOV draws upon an extensive network of partners and specialist resources to ensure that we have the best team in place for each opportunity that we evaluate and each project that we manage.

-One of these partners is Rose & Associates, an international upstream advisory firm specialising in risk analysis, technical evaluation and operational execution within the energy sector.
-Rose & Associates – led by Peter Carragher – is an EMOV shareholder and provides EMOV with technical and operational expertise.
+One of these partners is Rose & Associates, an international energy advisory firm specialising in risk analysis, technical evaluation and operational execution.
+Rose & Associates – led by Peter Carragher – is an EMOV shareholder and provides EMOV with world-class technical and operational expertise.

 Prior to founding EMOV, Jeremy was the CEO of Nobel Upstream, an independent oil and gas company based in London.
 Under his leadership, Nobel Upstream acquired and developed a portfolio of upstream oil and gas assets in the US Permian Basin, the UK North Sea and the Caspian region.
 He recruited a leadership team to manage these assets and developed partnerships with international oil companies, state oil companies and host governments.